f5alcon/The-Novelists-Atelier/README.md

 AI-powered writing assistant for editing and world-building.
 Features multiple AI providers (Claude, GPT, Gemini), flexible context management at Series/Book/Chapter levels, and a privacy-first design with all data stored locally in your browser.

+## Disclaimer
+Many traditional publishers require zero AI usage to be published, if you are persuing this distribution method you are using this tool at your own risk.
+For self publishing refer to your local laws and regulations.
+[Authors Guild stance on AI](https://authorsguild.org/resource/ai-best-practices-for-authors/)

 ## Tutorials
 [Youtube Tutorial](https://youtu.be/watch?v=9akdLTKwpg0)
 [Written Tutorial](https://github.com/f5alcon/The-Novelists-Atelier/blob/main/Tutorial/Tutorial.md)